zsong/SqlBeautifier/README.md

 Here is the list of options the formatter supports:

 - **keyword_case**: Changes how keywords are formatted.
-Allowed values are “upper”, “lower” and “capitalize”.
+Allowed values are “upper”, “lower” and “capitalize” and null (leaves case intact).

 - **identifier_case**: Changes how identifiers are formatted.
-Allowed values are “upper”, “lower”, and “capitalize”.
+Allowed values are “upper”, “lower”, and “capitalize” and null (leaves case intact).

 - **strip_comments**: If True comments are removed from the statements.